 - 1. Notification of appropriate law enforcement agency. - 2.
 Notification of grade level Director. - 3.
 Out-of-school suspension of the student for ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period of at least one (1) calendar year through expulsion. - a.
 A Manifestation Determination Hearing must be conducted immediately by the IEP or Section 504 team for students protected under IDEA or Section 504. - b.
-Students protected under IDEA or Section 504 may not be suspended more than 10 days without compensatory services provided by the student's school as determined by the IEP or Section 504 team. - c.
+Students protected under IDEA or Section 504 may not be suspended more than 10 days without compensatory services provided by the student's school as determined by the IEP or Section 504 team.

+- c.
 See subsection "Alternative Placement/Expulsion with Continuing Educational Services" for additional information. - 4.
 Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and expulsion.
 Any student who is determined to have brought a firearm or weapon will be referred to mental health services.

-Weapons (Firearms): Replica or Facsimile
+Weapons (Firearms): Possession of Replica Firearm or Facsimile/Imitation/Toy Firearm (IMI Focus code)

-The possession of a replica or facsimile a firearm including, but not limited to a pistol, rifle, shot gun, machine gun, zip gun, BB/pellet gun, compressed air devices, or destructive device.
+The possession of a firearm replica or facsimile/imitation/toy a firearm which looks like to a pistol, rifle, shot gun, machine gun, zip gun, BB/pellet gun, compressed air devices, or destructive device or other similar weapon.
+A firearm replica or facsimile/imitation/toy firearm does not need to be operable or capable of functioning like a "Firearm" as defined in this Code of Student Conduct.
+The intent of this section is to prevent students from bringing objects to school that look like a "Firearm".
 For the purpose of this section, "Firearm" means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device or any machine gun.